pawel7/user_groups/README.md

 The models are in the `models` folder.
 There are two views: `users_view.php` and `groups_view.php`.

-You can add or remove users, as well as groups; add and remove users from a group, and add and remove groups for a given user.
+You can add or remove users, as well as groups; add/remove users from a group, and add/remove groups for a given user.

 A group cannot be deleted when it has users.
 The `Delete group` button is then disabled.